-Eventually I made my way to east London and specifically to Cheshire Street where my friend Blair and her husband Patrick live.
-Although she’s originally from South Carolina, I know Blair from Chicago where she attended the School of the Art Institute’s graduate program as a painter.
-At some point Blair left to study abroad for a semester and met Patrick, fast forward a few years and they are married and living together in London.
+I eventually arrived in East London and specifically to Cheshire Street, where my friend Blair and her husband Patrick live.
+Although she’s originally from South Carolina, I know Blair from Chicago, where she lived briefly to attend the School of the Art Institute’s graduate program in painting.
+At some point, Blair left to study abroad for a semester where she met Patrick.
+Fast forward a few years, and they are now married and living together in London.

-The next day Blair and I set out with several of her friends to the actual Street Festival but after an hour or two I decided to split off from the group to venture out and explore London.
-I figured I would take the time to get to know Gowalla‘s newly revised iPhone app and it’s Gowalla Guides feature.
-For those unfamiliar with Gowalla, it’s a location based social networking service that previously was built around “checking-in” to a venue similar to Foursquare, which I wrote about when it debuted at SXSW ’09.
+The next day I set out with Blair and several of her friends to the actual Street Festival.
+After an hour or two, I decided to split off from the group to venture out and explore London.
+I figured I would take the time to get to know Gowalla‘s newly revised iPhone app and its ‘Gowalla Guides’ feature.
+For those unfamiliar with Gowalla, it is a location-based social network that previously was built around “checking-in” to a venue similar to Foursquare (which I wrote about when it debuted at SXSW ’09.)

-Yes, I’m a nerd, I know but in all seriousness Apple stores are a godsend to travelers.
-Free Wi-Fi, clean bathrooms, water fountains and usually (but not always) a place to sit down.
-Apple is also very particular about where they build their stores and the architectural designs of them, so if you can find a city’s local Apple store you can usually assure that you’ll not only see a beautiful structure but you’ll also find a lively shopping district with good (but likely expensive) places to eat.
+Yes, I’m a nerd, I know.
+But Apple Stores are a godsend to travelers in all seriousness.
+The stores feature free Wi-Fi, clean bathrooms, water fountains, and usually (but not always) a place to sit down for a while.
+Apple is also very particular about where they build their stores and the design of them.
+So if you can find a city’s Apple Store, not only will it generally assure that you’ll see some beautiful architecture, but you’ll also find a lively shopping district with good (albeit expensive) places to eat.

-I wandered on further through the Palace parks and noticed I was able to see the famous “London Eye” from the park and decided to walk towards it, eventually discovering Big Ben and the bridge between them.
-The area around Big Ben was very alive with street performers and tourists and I got a good laugh from them before I decided to take the advice of Jim Binder via Twitter and caught a cab over to The Old Red Cow for a bite and a drink.
-Sure enough Jim’s suggestion was spot on and The Old Red Cow was a cozy bar with a great atmosphere, a friendly bartender and a heck of a burger.
-Shortly after that I head back via the Underground and called it a night.
+I wandered on further through the Palace parks and noticed that I could see the famous ‘London Eye’ from the park.
+So I decided to walk towards it, where I eventually discovered Big Ben and the bridge between them.
+The area around Big Ben was very alive with street performers and tourists, and I got a good laugh watching them.
+From there, I decided to take the advice of Jim Binder via Twitter and caught a cab over to ‘The Old Red Cow’ for a bite and a drink.
+Sure enough, Jim’s suggestion was spot on, and ‘The Old Red Cow’ was a cozy bar with a great atmosphere, a friendly bartender, and a heck of a burger.
+Shortly after that, I headed back to Blair’s via the Underground and called it a night.